trilitech/tezos-developer-docs/docs/using.md

   date: 3 January 2025
 ---

+This section presents Tezos for end users, aiming to use it as an application platform.
+Thus, no technical expertise is assumed, such as designing or developing new applications.

 Tezos is a blockchain, which is a network of computers that allows a group of users to run computer tasks in an open, transparent, and secure way.
 Blockchains like Tezos have these general properties: